girder/girder/CONTRIBUTING.md

 is the checklist:

 * All tests pass
 * Consensus is reached.
-This basically means that the reviewers add `LGTM` comments. `LGTM` is a shortcut for _Looks Good to Me_.
+This usually means that at least one reviewer added a `LGTM` comment and a reasonable amount of time passed without anyone objecting. `LGTM` is a shortcut for _Looks Good to Me_.

 Next, there are two scenarios: